jus6du/wavelet_decomposition/README.md

 # Wavelet decomposition for electricity generation and consumption time series
 ### This code should be run with Python 3

-# color:red Repository is under construction
+> # Repository is under construction

 For any questions you can reach me by email: arthur.clerjon@cea.fr